Catelynn Baltierra Rocks Sexy New Hairstyle On Instagram

 “You look amazing!!!!” encouraged a follower.

-“Girlll how magical” said another, following the comment with a crystal ball and smiling kitty emoji.
+“Girlll how magical,” another gushed, following the comment with a crystal ball and smiling kitty emoji.

-“THAT CUT THOO [sic]” one person exclaimed.
+“THAT CUT THOO [sic],” a third person exclaimed.

-The Inquisitr recently reported that Catelynn and hubby Tyler allegedly would quit Teen Mom OG for their children.
+The Inquisitr recently reported that Catelynn and her husband, Tyler Baltierra, allegedly would quit Teen Mom OG if their children asked them to.